THE JEWISH PASSOVER

-Pesach is celebrated each year commencing the eve of the 15th day of the Hebrew month of Nissan (during the northern hemisphere springtime) It continues for seven days (eight days in some communities).
+Pesach is celebrated each year commencing the eve of the 15th day of the Hebrew month of Nissan (during the northern hemisphere springtime).
+It continues for seven days (eight days in some communities).

 Where did it come from?

 Historically, Pesach is thought to have originated from two or three separate ancient festivals (relating to cultic sacrifice, the grain harvest and the dedication of the first-born).
-Over time these came to converge into a festival of remembrance of the Exodus story and to mark the beginning of Israel’s transformation from a tribe of people into an organised nation.
+Over time these came to converge into a festival of remembrance of the Exodus story and to mark the beginning of Israel’s transformation from a tribe of people into an organised national entity.